toumorokoshi/sprinter/README.md

 sprinter
 ========

-A cross-platform environment bootstrapping framework
+A cross-platform environment bootstrapping framework!

 Sprinter is a framework designed to making bootstrapping and deployment across machines easier.
 There are three main components to a usable sprinter script:
 * This python egg, to fully utilize the framework